Safety Management Systems (SMS)

 CHOOSE THREE ELECTIVEs (ALL COURSES available by contract as well).

-Human Factors in Accident Investigations.
-Human error is implicated in most, if not all, aviation accidents.
+Human Factors in Accident Investigation ( HFAI ) Human error is implicated in most, if not all, aviation accidents.
 Accident investigators, therefore, need information, tools, and procedures to discover the role human error has played in an accident/incident being investigated.
 This course teaches the required material for investigators (a) to identify the human error issues involved in an accident wherever they occurred (e.g., in the cockpit, ATC, management, maintenance, etc.), and (b) to know when and how to call on the required Human Factors experts for further analysis.

 Investigation Management (IM).
 This course is a unique, practitioner-oriented course in the field of aircraft accident investigation and prevention designed for a wide range of government and industry aviation safety investigators and managers.
 It is designed specially for those who will be investigators in charge (IIC) or who will have to manage or participate in accident investigations in a variety of settings and situations ranging from small local accidents to large international settings.

-Emergency Response/Planning & Family Assistance (ERFA).
+Emergency Response & Family Assistance Planning (ERFA).
 This course combines the aspects of emergency response and family assistance that your aviation organization must understand and comply with.
 Both civil and military content is woven into the subject material.
 This course will present the essentials of accident response planning to include setting up a response team to cover all aspects of accident response including care of survivors and families of victims.